andrelkj/PageObjectModelPW/README.md

 # Playwright with .NET - Page Object Model Reference Project

-This project serves as a comprehensive reference for implementing and practicing Playwright with .NET using the Page Object Model (POM) design pattern.
+This project serves as a comprehensive reference for implementing and practicing Playwright with .NET using the Page Object Model (POM) design pattern and Page Factory pattern.

 ## Project Overview